 my-template.mdx

-load(path)— parses the.mdxfile from disk into an AST.transform(ast, props)— evaluates expressions and tag plugins againstprops.stringify(ast)— serializes the rendered AST back to a Markdown/text string.
+load(path): parses the.mdxfile from disk into an AST.transform(ast, props): evaluates expressions and tag plugins againstprops.stringify(ast): serializes the rendered AST back to a Markdown/text string.

-Render a template (bundled / web)
+Render a precompiled template (browser / edge)

 Next steps